GOV-449/499, Political Science

 In addition to the resources below, use the database list or select a subject research guide (use the drop menu in the right sidebar) to identify additional databases and resources.

 For detailed descriptions of resources see the Government Research subject library guide.

-Click "Choose Database" (shown below) to select additional databases to search.
+Click "Choose Database" and select other or additional databases to search.

-In the record, use "Cite" under the "Tools" right menu to copy/paste/edit the citation.
+In the article record under the "Tools" menu, use the "Cite" link to copy/paste/edit the citation.

 - America: History and Life with Full Text

 - Journals published worldwide on U.S. & Canadian history and culture from prehistory - present.
 196+ full-text journals; 1,700 journals indexed; 92+ books EBSCO More...